-No treatment of Hollywood, love, and the American Dream can be completely novel, but the novelty lies in the writer’s perspective and technique and technique.
+No treatment of Hollywood, love, and the American Dream can be completely novel, but the novelty lies in the writer’s perspective and technique.
 Rayland Baxter’s well-written new album, Wide Awake (ATO Records), has a strong sense of place, populated by distinct characters.
 This, combined with Baxter’s musical moves in the direction of a more pop-oriented sound, results in a superb album, his best.

 Rayland Baxter comes from a musical heritage, but ended up in a different with place it.
 His father, Bucky Baxter, played steel guitar with Bob Dylan in the ’90s, and has played a number of instruments for Ryan Adams, Steve Earle, Joe Henry, and R.E.M., among others.
 The long, lean Rayland, a lacrosse player in college, stayed away from music, until a visit with his father to Israel to visit a family friend.
 There, he was introduced to a number of songwriters, setting him on a different path from his father.